MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-china.md

 - [Office 365 Groups]/dynamics365/customer-engagement/basics/collaborate-with-colleagues-using-office-365-groups.md) feature used for shared workspace for emails, conversations, files, and events in Dynamics 365 apps services will be unavailable.
 - [Online Management API]/dynamics365/customer-engagement/developer/online-management-api.md) (Admin API) enables customers to create and manage the Common Data Service environments using REST API will be unavailable.
 - [Company News Timeline]/dynamics365/customer-engagement/company-news-timeline/get-company-news-timeline-dynamics-365-phones-tablets.md) provides valuable insights from the latest news about tenant customers on the phone or tablet.
 This feature will be unavailable.
-- [Global Discovery Service API]/dynamics365/customer-engagement/developer/webapi/discover-url-organization-web-api.md) which programmatically enables customer applications to discover user organization (also known as instance) and find instances across regions will not be available.
+- [Global Discovery Service API]/dynamics365/customer-engagement/developer/webapi/discover-url-organization-web-api.md) which programmatically enables customer applications to discover user organization (also known as environment) and find environments across regions will not be available.
 - The service health [Organization Insights](/dynamics365/customer-engagement/admin/use-organization-insights-solution-view-instance-metrics.md) feature will be unavailable.
 - [Portals]/dynamics365/customer-engagement/portals/administer-manage-portal-dynamics-365.md) for the Dynamics 365 apps services will be unavailable.
 - [Dynamics 365 for phones and tablets]/dynamics365/customer-engagement/mobile-app/overview.md) will be unavailable.